b-sea/go-project-layout/README.md

 This is the place to put your project's website data if you are not using GitHub pages.

 See the [`/website`](website/README.md) directory for examples.

-## Directories You Shouldn't Have

-### `/src`

-Some Go projects do have a `src` folder, but it usually happens when the devs came from the Java world where it's a common pattern.
-If you can help yourself try not to adopt this Java pattern.
-You really don't want your Go code or Go projects to look like Java :-)

-Don't confuse the project level `/src` directory with the `/src` directory Go uses for its workspaces as described in [`How to Write Go Code`](https://golang.org/doc/code.html).
-The `$GOPATH` environment variable points to your (current) workspace (by default it points to `$HOME/go` on non-windows systems).
-This workspace includes the top level `/pkg`, `/bin` and `/src` directories.
-Your actual project ends up being a sub-directory under `/src`, so if you have the `/src` directory in your project the project path will look like this: `/some/path/to/workspace/src/your_project/src/your_code.go`.
-Note that with Go 1.11 it's possible to have your project outside of your `GOPATH`, but it still doesn't mean it's a good idea to use this layout pattern.

 ## Badges